nickpotamianos/Digital-Signal-Processing-Lab/README.md

 - **Tasks**:
   - Generate stochastic signals and compute their autocorrelation and power spectral density.
   - Investigate the Law of Large Numbers and its application to stochastic processes.
-  - Estimate the autocorrelation function and spectral density of random processes&#8203;:contentReference[oaicite:4]{index=4}.
+  - Estimate the autocorrelation function and spectral density of random processes.

 **Key MATLAB Functions**:
   - `autocorr()`: Autocorrelation calculation.